opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 # Advanced settings

 Use the **Advanced settings** page to modify settings that govern OpenSearch Dashboards behavior.
+These settings can be used to customize the look and feel of the application, change the behavior of certain features, and more.
+To access **Advanced settings**, go to **Dashboards Management** and select **Advanced settings**.
+The page is divided into several sections, each containing a set of related settings.
+You can modify these settings by editing the their fields.
+Once you've made the changes, select **Save** to apply them.

-For example, you can use the page to enable or disable the dark mode, change the default language, change the default number of results displayed on a dashboard, or change the default time zone.
-You can configure most settings in **Advanced settings**.
-Certain operations require you to modify the `opensearch-dashboards.yml` configuration file and restart OpenSearch Dashboards.
+Certain settings require you to modify the `opensearch-dashboards.yml` configuration file and restart OpenSearch Dashboards.

-To modify settings in **Advanced settings**, follow these steps:

-1. Open the OpenSearch Dashboards main menu, then select **Dashboards Management** > **Advanced settings**.
-2. Search for the setting you want to modify.
-3. Enter a new value for the setting.
-4. Select **Save changes**, and refresh the page as prompted.

 ## Required permissions

 To modify settings, you must have permission to make changes.
-Contact your system administrator for access.
+See [Multi-tenancy configuration](https://opensearch.org/docs/latest/security/multi-tenancy/multi-tenancy-config/#give-roles-access-to-tenants) for guidance about giving role access to tenants.